About this Notice

 We use information supplied by you:

-- to confirm your identity and to allow us to carry out checks in the interest of security and to prevent fraud and assess credit risk
+- to confirm your identity and to allow us to carry out checks in the interest of security, to detect and to prevent fraud and to assess credit risk

 - prevent crime, fraud and money laundering by, for example, checking details provided on applications for credit and credit- related or other facilities